 - Business coaching is a process NOT a destination.
-Don’t get hung up if you don’t see the progress your looking for right away, keep trying.
+Don’t get hung up if you don’t see the progress you're looking for right away, keep trying.

 Only target 1 - 2 performance areas at a time.
 More than that is just too much for someone to handle and be successful with.

 Coaching is about being proactive, while management is about being reactive.
-Keep any eye out for potential areas of need in your staff before they become to big an issue to tackle.
+Keep an eye out for potential areas of need in your staff before they become too big an issue to tackle.